loualrid/scenejs_on_rails/README.md

 ### NOTE!

-If you plan on using images / whatever as textures within an init file (something that defines the base scene like above), just use your asset pipeline.
+If you plan on using images / whatever as textures within an init script (something that defines the base scene like the earth example), you can use your asset pipeline.

 ```javascript
   type: "texture",